ondrejd/odwp-wc-onepageshop/README.md

-# odwp-wc-onepageshop
+# One Page Shop Plugin

-Plugin for WordPress with WooCommerce that enables building simple one-page e-shops.
+Plugin for [WordPress](https://wordpress.org/) with [WooCommerce](https://wordpress.org/plugins/woocommerce/) for creating simple one page shop.